 - How Palestinians and Israelis view the conflict differently, why these different perspectives on history make achieving peace difficult, and how learning to view the conflict from the perspective of the other is a necessary part of reconciliation.

 - Why Jerusalem is sacred for Jews, Christians, and Muslims, and why it is an important national symbol for both Israelis and Palestinians.

 - How the continuing occupation of the Palestinian territories has harmed both Israeli and Palestinian societies and the realities of contemporary human rights concerns in the occupied Palestinian territories (oPt).

 - How to be an effective advocate for a just peace in Israel and Palestine.

 If you are interested in the curriculum, please click the link below to fill out the interest form and make your secure donation.
-Please note, the curriculum is still in a pilot phase and we are very interested in your feedback upon completion of the program.
+CMEP asks you to consider a donation of $175, but if this is not possible for you, please donate as you are able.